What happens once you finish your STAR project? Where did your classmates end up after they finished their studies?

 From time to time, former students drop us a line, and let us know what they're up to.

-Or, they post the information on DVM Tales, a blog by and about UC Davis veterinary students.
+Or, they post the information on DVM Stories, a blog by and about UC Davis veterinary students.

 Did you publish your research?
 Let us know.
 We'll feature your work here.